 Inside the Treatment

 I'm ushered through the back past the reception desk and stood outside what looks like a changing room you would find in a store.
 The therapist opens the door and laid out on the bench are a selection of clothing items, along with a cabinet of products.
 He explains that I need to undress and put on the headband, shorts, vest, gloves, socks and snow shoes (snow shoes!) provided.
 Contrary to the website’s advice, the team tells me I can keep my piercings in as long as they are covered.
-Any other jewellery must be removed.
+Any other jewelry must be removed.

 Essentially any metal will freeze to your skin in the chamber if it is left in the open air.
 You also have a rather fetching surgical mask which is hooked over each ear and covers your mouth and nose.

-Luckily I'm there with a friend, so I don't feel too silly when I emerge from the changing room bra-less and, quite frankly, over-accessorised.
+Luckily I'm there with a friend, so I don't feel too silly when I emerge from the changing room bra-less and, quite frankly, over-accessorized.
 We're then led into the back room.
 Inside is a big clock and what looks like a shower cubicle.

 Our therapist asks what song we'd like to listen to, and we chose a Britney track since we're told we need to keep moving around while we're inside.
 Now, the cubicle is small, and you don't want to flail about too much.
 For one, you’re bra-less, and if you touch the frozen wall, you can stick to it (imagine a tongue on an ice sculpture).
 Dad dancing it is.